This is the multi-page printable view of this section. Click here to print.

 1. Open Task Scheduler

-4. Choose PowerShell as the program and enter the full script command in the arguments
+4. Select PowerShell as program location, enter full script command in parameters

 Linux Cron Job

-Add the following to crontab (runs every 15 minutes):
+Add the following to crontab (executes every 15 minutes):

 */15 * * * * /path/to/update_dns.sh https://xxxxxxxx.adguardprivate.com admin:password123 nas.home

-• Keep your username and password secure to avoid leaks
+• Keep your username and password secure to prevent leakage

-• It’s recommended to add the update script to your system scheduler for automatic execution
+• Recommended to add update script to system scheduled tasks for automatic execution

-• If resolution doesn’t update promptly, check network connectivity and verify credentials
+• If resolution doesn’t take effect promptly, check network connection and credential validity

 A detailed walkthrough on optimizing network access via DNS split-horizon, including domestic and overseas DNS server setup and rule configuration.